eirbjo/jdk/test/lib/jdk/test/lib/zink/README.md

 - Introduce a test library to help create invalid or unusual ZIP test vectors without internal ZIP file format details leaking into the tests.
-- Introduce type-safe, immutable record classes for each of the main headers and records in the ZIP format.
+- Represent each of the headers and records in the ZIP format as type-safe, immutable record classes.
-- Expose ZIP contents as a `java.util.stream.Stream` of such records, allowing transformations on ZIP files to be expressed using `Stream` operations on immutable records.
+- Allow parsing ZIP files into a `java.util.stream.Stream` of such records, allowing transformations on ZIP files to be expressed using `Stream` operations on immutable records.
-- Allow ZIP streams to be created from in-memory byte arrays or files.
-- Allow ZIP streams to be collected into in-memory byte arrays or files.
+- Allow ZIP streams to be created from and collected into in-memory byte arrays or files.
 - Allow ZIP streams to be traced in a human-readable, disassembled text format.
 - Allow the production of sparse ZIP files (with 'empty holes' in them) for use by tests requiring multi-GB file sizes
 - Keep the library surface minimal and the implementation size reasonably small.
-- Library users should not need to consider offset- and size-related field being invalidated by the introduction, deletion of change of records sizes.
-The library should transparently track and update such fields as necessary.
+- The library should transparently track and update offset- and size-related fields as necessary when records are introduced, deleted or updated.

 ## Non-goals

-- It is not a goal to provide a full implementation of the ZIP format, including encryption support, support for exotic compression methods etc.
+- It is not a goal to provide a complete implementation of the ZIP format, including encryption support, support for exotic compression methods etc.
 - Performance should be reasonable for test purposes.
 It is not a goal to create an optimal implementation.
 - It is not a goal to implement parsing of extra fields which are not in use by the OpenJDK